 - Easy To Read Reports

 - 10 Year Reserve Fund Plans are required by legislation and are to be reviewed at least each five years.

-The purpose of a Reserve Fund Plan is to determine the amount to be set aside each year to meet expenses of a capital nature.
+The purpose of a Reserve Fund Plan is to determine the amount to be set aside each year to meet non-routine expenses of a capital nature.
 These include the replacement, renewal, or repair of both minor and major capital items such as windows, fencing, concrete paths, carpeting, common property lighting, painting of buildings, amongst many other things.

 The benefit of obtaining a Reserve Fund Plan is to provide for a pool of funds to be easily applied to maintain the appearance and the quality of the improvements contained within the strata scheme, and thereby assisting the Strata Company to meet their legal obligations.